 Political Ecology is another approach commonly used in Geography, especially Human-Environment Geography.
 Like Environmental Justice, Political Ecology pays close attention to justice and equity and the ways environmental change and environmental policy impact different people differently.
 The three core assumptions of Political Ecology are:

-2. Environmental policy and change can either reinforces or reduces existing social and economic inequalities
+2. Environmental policy and change can either reinforce or reduce existing social and economic inequalities.

 3. Those changes in equality and power relations have political implications.